iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/removeCollection.md

 # removeCollection

-Method to remove one of your collection in the Data Sharing smart-contract.
+Method to remove one of your collection in the Data Sharing smart contract.

 ## Usage